sawa-zen/zenpad.js/README.md

 ### Event

+- **touchstartA**

+  Emit "touchstartA" event when push "A" button.

+- **touchendA**

+  Emit "touchendA" event when pull "A" button.

 - **clickA**

+  This is "touchendA" alias event.

+- **touchstartB**

-Emit "clickA" event when push "A" button.
+  Emit "touchstartB" event when push "B" button.

+- **touchendB**

+  Emit "touchendB" event when pull "B" button.

 - **clickB**

-Emit "clickB" event when push "B" button.
+  This is "touchendB" alias event.

 - **moveStick**

   Emit "moveStick" event when move stick.

   **Property**
   - **x** : It is "x" position of stick.